Henria Leech Williams: Death and legacy

 Her brother Llewellyn – who supported her campaigning – wrote:

 Williams had the suffragette colours draping her coffin, and a wreath saying 'She hath done what she could,' and as it went to the St. Pancras Station midnight train to Glasgow, suffragettes came to pay respects.
 Soon after, in memory of Williams, on 15 January 1911, a Picea Pungens Glauca tree, was planted in Annie's Arboretum in the garden of the Blathwayt's home Eagle House, Batheaston, by fellow activist Annie Kenney.

-The plaque read 'In memory of Henriette (sic) Williams, injured while on a deputation to the Prime Minister, November 18, 1910; died January 2, 1911.'
+The plaque read "In memory of Henriette (sic) Williams, injured while on a deputation to the Prime Minister, November 18, 1910; died January 2, 1911".
 This many years later inspired a creative writing story about the valour of the imprisonment of suffragettes.

 Williams was buried in the family lair in Cathcart Cemetery in Glasgow, with the inscription "Henria Helen Leech.
 Born 6th January, 1867, died 2nd January, 1911."

 Grave and activism rediscovered

-Williams' legacy and tomb had fallen out of common knowledge, until members of the artist-led project Protests and Suffragettes were advised of the Scottish connection.
+Williams' legacy and tomb had fallen out of common knowledge, until Volunteer Archivist and Researcher Ian McCracken contacted the "Friends of Cathcart Cemetery" and advised them of the Scottish connection.

 It was noted that Williams' funeral had been attended by key leaders from the British suffrage movement, and there was a first-hand description of Williams' funeral by fellow suffragette Ruth Underwood in Votes for Women:

 After a short church service, the funeral party drove to Cathcart Cemetery, where a second service was held by the open grave.
 Underwood wrote: